Head of Technical Delivery at i-confidential

-In my work as the principal consultant and account director at i-confidential, and with many years in various areas of cyber and information security, I have dealt with a lot of different clients.
+In my work at i-confidential, and with many years in various areas of cyber and information security, I have dealt with a lot of different clients.
 Some are large financial organisations; some are small technology companies.
-Some have large budgets; others are more modest.
-Regardless of these distinctions, I always tell them the same thing.
+Regardless of distinctions, I always tell them the same thing.
 It doesn’t matter where you are now.
 It matters that you know where you are.

 It sounds like some bad career advice, yet you can’t even start improving your security position without understanding where you sit just now.
 This is not about the sky falling - the traditional security marketing message that I think is overused and often too negative.
 The positive view is that by knowing how mature your company is today in the relevant control or risk areas, you can prioritise where further investment is required.